AlibabaCloudDocs/oss/intl.en-US/API Reference/Object operations/Tagging/DeleteObjectTagging.md

 ## Versioning

-By default, the DeleteObjectTagging operation is called to delete the tags of the current version of an object.
+By default, when you call DeleteObjectTagging to delete the tags of an object, the tags of the current version of the object are deleted.
+You can specify the versionId parameter in the request to delete the tags of a specified version of an object.
 If the current version of the object is a delete marker, OSS returns 404 Not Found.
-You can delete the tags of a specified version of an object by specifying the versionId parameter.

 ## Request structure

 ```
-DELETE /objectname? tagging
+DELETE /objectname?tagging
 Host: BucketName.oss-cn-hangzhou.aliyuncs.com
 Date: Mon, 18 Mar 2019 08:25:17 GMT
 Authorization: SignatureValue